-In the consultation, TEO identifies impacts to Section 75 groups, as well as society as a whole.
-We note however that there was little to no mitigation for impacts with potentially very critical outcomes.
-We would like to direct TEO to guidance from the Equality Commission1 on "Consideration of measures which might mitigate any adverse impact; and alternative policies which might better achieve the promotion of equality of opportunity":
+We direct the Department to guidance from the Equality Commission4 on "Consideration of measures which might mitigate any adverse impact; and alternative policies which might better achieve the promotion of equality of opportunity":

 The consideration of mitigating measures and alternative policies is at the heart of the EQIA process.
 Different options must be developed which reflect different ways of delivering the policy aims.
 The consideration of mitigation of adverse impacts is intertwined with the consideration of alternative policies.
 Mitigation can take the form of lessening the severity of the adverse impact.
 Annex 1, para.
 4.1.